jspsych/jsPsych/docs/core_library/jspsych-pluginAPI.md

 Gets a keyboard response from the subject, recording the response time from when the function is first called until a valid response is generated.

+The keyboard event listener will be bound to the `display_element` declared in `jsPsych.init()` (or the `<body>` element if no `display_element` is specified).
+This allows jsPsych experiments to be embedded in websites with other content without disrupting the functionality of other UI elements.

 A valid response triggers the `callback_function` specified in the parameters.
 A single argument is passed to the callback function.
 The argument contains an object with the properties `key` and `rt`. `key` contains the numeric key code of the response, and `rt` contains the response time.

 ### Examples